-If the Vice-Chair determines that the proposed amendment is consistent with the EC's intent, the Vice-Chair may accept the proposed amendment.
+If the Vice-Chair determines that the proposed amendment is consistent with the intent of the Executive Committee, the Vice-Chair may accept the proposed amendment.
 The Vice-Chair will highlight accepted amendments during the Board's deliberations on the decision point and copies of the proposed amendments will be made available to all board members.

-If, in the judgment of the Vice-Chair, the proposed amendment is not consistent with the intention of the EC, the constituency's board member may introduce the proposed amendment during the relevant discussion at the board meeting.
+If, in the judgment of the Vice-Chair, the proposed amendment is not consistent with the intention of the Executive Committee, the constituency's board member may introduce the proposed amendment during the relevant discussion at the board meeting.
 The constituency should notify the Vice-Chair and Secretariat that they plan to introduce the amendment at the relevant board session.